 The following announcement was written by Forces War Records:

-Records in this collection may include the following:
+Records in these collections are likely to include the following: